How To Adopt A Baby With Lifetime Adoption

 One of the things you’ll discover when researching about how to adopt a baby, is that there is a lot of paperwork involved in adoption!
 The good news is that most of it can be completed in the comfort of your home, even though you are working with Lifetime’s nationwide program.
 A lot of the adoption paperwork Lifetime requires can be completed by mail, fax, or email.
 It is not mandatory to travel to meet us, but we are always happy to meet families in person when they come to visit.”

-So if you’re in Kansas, Kentucky, or Kalamazoo, we’ll be with you every step of the way, even though we’re in California and Florida!
+So if you’re in Kansas, Kentucky, or Kalamazoo, we’ll be with you every step of the way, even though we’re in Florida!

 Step 4: Build Your Adoption Profile

 Our talented team of adoption coordinators will help you put together an adoption profile that contains info about your family, the life you have to offer a child, and the photos you need to introduce yourself to expectant mothers.
 We help you create both a hard copy profile as well as an online profile on our website of waiting families.
 The online profile is available 24/7 so expectant mothers can learn about you around the clock.
 We will even help and guide you to create a video to add to that page, so it is a “living introduction” to birth families who are looking for families like you!

 Lifetime was one of the first domestic adoption agencies to use the internet to bring families together.
 With your online profile also available on our smartphone app for both iPhone and Android, you are getting more exposure to potential birth parents than any other online opportunities.
 That means you can trust us to get you the exposure you need to make a successful connection for your Lifetime Adoption.

 Adoption home studies are required for every adoption.
 Each state has its own requirements for home studies, but they typically include background checks, interviews with you, home visits, and verification that you are ready and able to provide for a child.
 This portion of the process of how to adopt a baby is very detailed.